"What place does today's society leave to the dreamers and lovers of the great outdoors?"

 The white continent is still an untouched gem, one of the last wilderness on our planet.

-This top range trip is for 7 people maximum.
+This top range trip is for 6 people maximum (full trip, waiting list only)

 When we think about Antarctica, our imagination go wild.